 Sending your request directly from your inbox enables companies to confirm that any request is coming directly from you.
 They can then action them and respond directly to your inbox.

-Please note that the technology requires full read and write access to your inbox, which allows us to view your email messages and send emails from your account.
 We only use this technology for the purposes set out above.
 We do not collect any content or personal information from your emails and we will only ever send request emails where you select and confirm this.

-Providing support to you
+Providing Support to You

 Information is also stored when you communicate with Rightly via email, phone or other means.
 This is usually limited to your name, email address and/or phone number depending on how you contact us and any correspondence with us on resolving your enquiry.